ci-lab-cz/easydock/README.md

 ENTRYPOINT ["apptainer"]
 ```
-Switch to the directory where dockerfile was stored and run the command
+Switch to the directory where the dockerfile was stored and run the command:
 ```bash
 docker build -t apptainer:latest  --platform=linux/amd64 .
 ```

-EasyDock will automatically will run sif-images through the docker container with the tag `apptainer:latest`.
+EasyDock automatically will run a sif-images through the docker container with the tag `apptainer:latest`.
+Therefore, the `easydock` command will be the same as on Linux.
+If the docker or a docker image will not be detected an error will occur and the protonation will be skipped.

 #### Windows

 Currently there is no option to run sif-images natively in Win platform.
 Therefore, if you need to use them, we suggest to install EasyDock inside Windows Subsystem Linux (WSL).

-#### Containers
+#### Pre-built containers

 | Container           | Link                                    | Description                                  |
 |---------------------|-----------------------------------------|----------------------------------------------|